I’ve been following this case for about a month now. It’s a good demonstration of how cutting health case costs is going to be harder than it seems.

 There are two sides to every story, of course, but I’ve read some emails submitted as evidence in this case, and it seems quite clear to me that Blue Cross and its network was just not going to tolerate a threat to its revenue, no matter how beneficial cuts would be to the citizens of Michigan or their corporate clients.

-I love it when politicians make simplistic claims about how they’ll cut health care costs by making health care “more efficient” (somehow, Democrats “found” billions of dollars for the new health care bill from vague promises like this).
+For this reason, I hate when politicians make simplistic claims about how they’ll cut health care costs by making health care “more efficient” (somehow, Democrats “found” billions of dollars for the new health care bill from vague promises like this).
 This seems hopelessly naïve to me.
 Calling it “efficiency” doesn’t change the fact you’re taking revenue from someone who will fight to keep it.

 In reality, this is going to be much harder than anyone thinks.
 Each percentage in cost reduction will be gained only through much kicking and screaming, and the progress will probably be so slow that the savings will be immediately eaten up by inflation and rises in other costs.